nathankitchen/owasp-azure-arm/README.md

 ## Credit
 Based on the work of **Francis Lacroix** over at Microsoft's [Premier Developer Blog](https://devblogs.microsoft.com/premier-developer/azure-devops-pipelines-leveraging-owasp-zap-in-the-release-pipeline/), ported to an ARM template.

-Template created by [Nathan Kitchen](https://www.twitter.com/nathankitchen).
+Template and task group created by [Nathan Kitchen](https://www.twitter.com/nathankitchen).
 I'm a Cloud Architect and lead delivery of our Digital Platform at [Trustmarque](https://www.trustmarque.com/).

 ## License
 The MIT License (MIT)